sourabhmatali/BERT_NER_Fine_tuned/README.md

 GitHub Repository

 The fine-tuned model has been uploaded to GitHub.
-You can find it here: sourabhmatali/NER-Model-Fine-Tuned
+You can find it here: NER-Model-Fine-Tuned